sairajkhope/rhino-zero/public/posts/hyperloop.md

 ## The Challenge

 The Hyperloop concept, originally proposed by Elon Musk, envisions passenger pods traveling through low-pressure tubes at speeds exceeding 700 mph (1,100 km/h), potentially revolutionizing long-distance transportation.
-Our team took on the immense challenge of designing, building, and testing a functional Hyperloop pod from the ground up, competing with teams from around the world.
+Our team took on the immense challenge of designing, building, and testing a functional Hyperloop pod from the ground up, competing with teams from around the world for the goal of building the fastest pod across a 1-mile tunnel in the SpaceX Hyperloop Testing Facility.

 ## Technical Innovation